 US home sales rise, boosted by lower mortgage rates

-WASHINGTON: U.S. home sales rose more than expected in July, boosted by lower mortgage rates and a strong labor market, signs the Federal Reserve's shift toward lower interest rates was supporting the economy.
+WASHINGTON: US home sales rose more than expected in July, boosted by lower mortgage rates and a strong labour market, signs the Federal Reserve's shift toward lower interest rates was supporting the economy.

-A separate report released by the Labor Department on Wednesday suggested the level of employment in the country was slightly lower than previously estimated, taking a bit of the shine off the labor market.
+A separate report released by the Labour Department on Wednesday (Aug 21) suggested the level of employment in the country was slightly lower than previously estimated, taking a bit of the shine off the labour market.

 Economists polled by Reuters had forecast existing home sales would rise to a rate of 5.39 million units in July.